aniketrai07/Excel-Project/README.md

 Identify hotspots using geolocation clustering

-Analyze types of crimes across neighborhoods
+Analyze types of crimes across neighbourhoods

 Assess changes in incident frequency across wards and districts